CATEGORY: EARLY CHILDHOOD

 PHOTO: TYGH VALLEY

 There was a house.
 It was a small white house with a porch across the front.
 There was a mother on the porch.
 She was wearing a long white dress.
 She was a caring, cheerful mother and she was always on the porch.
 If I stood on the porch too, and looked out, this is what I saw: to the right, off across a lot of lumpy round rocks there was a creek full of happy water.
 The creek was named Tygh Creek and it made a come-here-and-splash kind of noise.
-Straight ahead, way off, there was a road and it was high up, almost higher than the house, because it went over the top of the creek.
+Straight ahead, way off, there was a road.
+It was high up, almost higher than the house, because it went over the creek.
 Over to the left, the ground–the same ground the house was on–sloped up to meet the road and the road tapered down to meet the ground, and across the road, but a distance away, was a service station and inside the service station was a store.
 It was a scary place, but there were things in it that were smooth and had shapes and colors, but which I was not to touch.
 Right in front of the service station the road curved to the left and went up a hill.

 I lived in that house with the porch and the mother on the porch.
 I was very little but I had two sisters who were bigger and we played beside the creek.
 The mother was my very own mother.
 She was on the porch to say DON’T GO DEEPER THAN YOUR KNEES.
 The creek played catch-me-if-you-can.
 We could go over the round rocks next to the water and under the bridge.
 If we did that, the creek turned to the left and followed the road.
 Then we were on the other side of the road-mountain and we could not see the house, but the mother came with us.
 The creek was deeper there and bushes grew along the edge.
 There was sand there too.
 That was where we were when my sister Mary got her toe caught by a craw dad.
 It hurt her and she screamed.
 I screamed too even though it didn’t catch me.